Unsolved Problems in Group Theory. The Kourovka Notebook

 \makebox[15pt][r]{}a) Is it true that ${\frak M}$ is an abelian variety?

 \makebox[15pt][r]{}b) Suppose that ${\frak M}$ is not a periodic variety.
 Is it true that ${\frak M}$ is the variety of all abelian groups?\hf \raisebox{-1ex}{\sl E.\,I.\,Timoshenko}

 \emp

-\bmp \textbf{16.88.} (G.\,Bergman).
+\bmp \textbf{16.88.} (G.\,M.\,Bergman).
 The {\it width} of a group $G$ with respect to a generating set $X$ means the supremum over all $g\in G$ of the least length of a group word in elements of $X$ expressing $g$.
-A group $G$ has {\it finite width} if the width of $G$ with respect to any generating set is finite.
+A group $G$ has {\it finite width} if the width of $G$ with respect to every generating set is finite.
 Does there exist a countably infinite group of finite width?
-All known infinite groups of finite width (infinite permutation groups, infinite-dimen\-si\-o\-nal general linear groups, and some other groups) are uncountable. \raisebox{-1ex}{\sl V.\,Tolstykh}